redpanda-data/redpanda/docs/www/guide-wasm-elastic.md

 6. Bundle the project files into a single file with:

     ```bash
-    #this command install all nodejs dependecies
+    #this command installs all nodejs dependecies
     $ npm install
-    #this command generate `dist/elastic.js` file.
+    #this command generate the `dist/elastic.js` file.
     $ npm run build
     ```